Stuycs-K/finalproject-10-li-irvin-lou-steven/Presentation.md

 Through an insecure channel, a client and server party are able to generate a symmetric key without third-parties receiving access to the symmetric key.

 #### Step 1:
+Both parties generate their own public and private key pairs, agreeing on the same elliptic curve parameters.

+#### Step 2:
-The server listens for the client through a port, waiting to receive their public key and a signed message.
+The server listens for the client through a port, waiting to receive their static public key and a signed message.
 The signature is used to verify if the public key is truly from their client, preventing man-in-the-middle (MitM) attacks.

-#### Step 2:
+#### Step 3:
-The server then verifies the client's signature using their public key.
-If it is indeed their client, then they will send
+The server then verifies the client's signature using their static public key.
+If it is indeed their client, then they will send their own static public key along with a signature for the client to validate them.

+#### Step 4:
+The client receives the static public key from the server and uses it to verify the server's authenticity.

+#### Step 5:
+The client creates the shared secret by multiplying the server's public key and their own private key, resulting on a point on the elliptic curve.
+Likewise, the server creates the shared secret my multiplying the client's public key and their own private key, resulting on the same point on the elliptic curve.
+This is the case because

+$$
+d_A \cdot Q_B = d_A \cdot d_B \cdot G = d_B \cdot d_A \cdot G = d_B \cdot Q_A.
+$$

+In other words, multiplication by BigInteger keys is commutative under elliptic curve operations.

+#### Step 6:
+The client uses a key derivation function in combination with a hash to elongate the shared message